-Dual Certification is the process by which ACVS Diplomates in good standing can be certified as surgically trained experts in an additional animal emphasis to their current certificate.
-Diplomates who achieve Dual Certification are endorsed by the College to advertise and practice in an animal emphasis for which they hold a current certificate.
+Dual certification is the process by which ACVS Diplomates in good standing can be certified as surgically trained experts in an additional animal emphasis to their current diploma.
+Diplomates who achieve dual certification are endorsed by the College to advertise and practice in both animal emphases for which they hold a current diploma.

 - Diplomates certified before 2001 must follow the retraining requirements for Option A.